 Next, "Tom" and "Jim" arrive at "Uncle John's", played by Frank Darien, farm house as everyone is preparing to leave.

 The eleven "Joads" plus "Connie Rivers" and "Jim Casy" pack up the converted "1926 Hudson 'Super Six' Sedan" and leave Oklahoma for the promised land of California.

 John Ford hired Cinematographer Gregg Toland to capture the look of "Dust Bowl America".
 Toland had been nominated for the "Best Cinematography"Academy award for director William Wyler's 1939's production of Emily Bronte's "Wuthering Heights".
 He would receive the same nomination for Orson Welles' 1941 "Citizen Kane".
 Gregg Toland would finally win his "Oscar" with William Wyler's 1946 "The Best Years of Our Lives".

 Gregg Toland used signage, or items with a City or State name on them.
 To give the audience the feeling that the "Joad's" were actually crossing the United States.
-Four examples follow:
+Two examples follow:

 As the family group make their way toward California "Grandpa Joad" passes away.
 He will be buried by the roadside and "Tom" takes a page from the family bible and writes who he is and the circumstances of "Grandpa's" death.
 Hoping that, if his body is discovered, someone will know who the man was and not just the body of a derelict that had died upon "Route 66".

 Several events and characters in John Steinbeck's novel are dropped from Nunnally Johnson's screenplay at this point.
 This can be argued from the stand point of either that they detract from the story John Ford wanted to tell, or that Ford and Johnson had to keep the running time down for Daryl F. Zanuck.
 Even though the finished feature runs two hours and nine minutes.